rootbeerking/Tilengine-Beef/README.md

 ![](img/Tilengine-logo.png)
 # Tilengine-Beef
 **Tilengine-Beef** is a work in progress Beef wrapper library for **Tilengine 2.7.0** 2D graphics engine.
-It seems to be up and working for the most part, but there are bugs and not everything is working exactly as it should such as the input, and a few things like calling null to some functions.
+It seems to be up and working for the most part, but there are bugs and not everything is working exactly as it should such as a few things like calling null to some functions.
 Below I have listed the things I can't figure out how to get working right, so if anyone could take a look and help me out that would be much appreciated.

 ## TODO:
 - Make sure Callbacks in src\Tilengine.bf (Line 27-31) are done/working correctly.